Our Team

 Linda Kavuka Kiguhi is an international trade lawyer and consumer-freedom advocate based in Nairobi.
 She is an Advocate of the High Court of Kenya, practising at the intersection of trade law, regulatory policy, and consumer protection across East Africa.

-Linda holds an LL.B from the University of Nairobi, a Postgraduate Diploma in Law from the Kenya School of Law, and an LL.M in International Trade Law from the University of Aberdeen.
+Linda holds a Bachelor of Laws (LL.B) from the University of Nairobi, a Postgraduate Diploma in Law from the Kenya School of Law, and a Master of Laws (LL.M) in International Trade Law from the University of Aberdeen.

 MA